misterfish/stick/README.md

 Since `x` does not appear anywhere else in the expression, we can simply remove it, along with the function argument:

 	const add1IfYouCan = ifOk (add1, 'nothing' | always)

+This is often called 'point-free' style.
+It means the function arguments and the data being passed through the pipeline have been abstracted away (and has nothing to do with dots, despite the name).

 If the pipe chain consists of more than 1 link …